loader image

 Food waste around the world

-On March 27, 2024, the United Nations Development Program highlights an alarming reality: “Households on all continents wasted more than a billion meals per day in 2022” .
-A very worrying reality when we know that globally, 783 million people suffer from malnutrition.
+On March 27, 2024, the United Nations Development Programme highlighted an alarming reality: “Households on all continents wasted more than one billion meals a day in 2022.”
+This is a particularly worrying fact when one considers that globally, 783 million people suffer from malnutrition.

-Food waste represents approximately 20% of the food available worldwide .
-Food losses occur throughout the supply chain, from agricultural harvest to transportation and processing.
-According to the FAO , around a third of all food produced is wasted, which includes 45% of fruits and vegetables produced as well as 20% of meat and poultry.
+Food waste accounts for approximately 20% of the food available worldwide .
+Food losses occur throughout the supply chain, from agricultural harvesting to transportation and processing.
+According to the FAO , about one-third of all food produced is wasted, including 45% of fruits and vegetables produced and 20% of meat and poultry.

 And the impacts of this waste go far beyond the simple loss of food.
-Economically, it costs states nearly $1 billion each year, a figure that could be better used to fight hunger and improve food infrastructure.
-Additionally, food waste contributes significantly to greenhouse gas emissions, accounting for between 8 and 10% of the global total.
+Economically, it costs governments nearly a billion dollars each year, a sum that could be better used to combat hunger and improve food infrastructure.
+Furthermore, food waste contributes significantly to greenhouse gas emissions, accounting for between 8 and 10% of the global total.

 Who is responsible for food waste?

-In developed countries, 40% of food wasted is lost during distribution or consumption, and 32% is lost during agricultural production.
-In France, 32% of food waste occurs during production and 33% at the consumption level (restaurants and homes).
+In developed countries, 40% of food waste occurs at the distribution or consumption level, and 32% is lost during agricultural production.
+In France, 32% of food waste occurs during production and 33% at the consumption level (restaurants and households).

 Document

-Large retailers occupy a key position in the food supply chain, they are also responsible for significant waste, with an average of 20 kilos of food thrown away per supermarket every day.
-This waste results from various factors:
+Supermarkets occupy a key position in the food supply chain, but they are also responsible for significant waste, with an average of 20 kilos of food thrown away per supermarket every day.
+This waste stems from various factors:

-1. The strict aesthetic standards imposed, for example, on fruits and vegetables to meet the standards of supermarkets, as well as the lifespan requirements of the products.
+1. The strict aesthetic standards imposed, for example, on fruits and vegetables to meet the standards of supermarkets, as well as the requirements for product shelf life.

 2. The need to respect the seasonality of products, which leads to unsold surpluses after specific periods such as the end-of-year holidays.

-3. The desire to maintain a large stock to avoid stock shortages and satisfy all types of consumers.ices
+3. The desire to maintain a large stock to avoid stockouts and satisfy all types of consumers

 4. Consumer habits also influence food waste.

-Collective catering plays a crucial role in the fight against food waste.
-In France, this sector generates around 540,000 tonnes of food waste each year.
-Present in various environments such as university restaurants (Crous), businesses, hospitals, school canteens, as well as in prisons, collective catering is omnipresent in our daily lives.
-This extensive presence gives it an important responsibility in raising awareness and educating our fellow citizens on the issues of food waste.
+Institutional catering plays a crucial role in the fight against food waste.
+In France, this sector generates approximately 540,000 tons of food waste each year.
+Present in various settings such as university restaurants (CROUS), businesses, hospitals, school cafeterias, and prisons, institutional catering is omnipresent in our daily lives.
+This widespread presence gives it a significant responsibility in raising awareness and educating our fellow citizens about the issues surrounding food waste.

-By changing behavior and promoting better practices, collective catering can significantly contribute to reducing food waste.
-For more details on this subject, we invite you to consult our article: “Why is food waste the major issue in collective catering?” .
+By changing behaviors and promoting better practices, institutional catering can significantly contribute to reducing food waste.
+For more details on this topic, we invite you to consult our article: “Why is food waste the major challenge for institutional catering?

 Agricultural production

-Waste in agricultural production is the first in the food chain.
-There are 13.8% of global agricultural production thrown away before even being consumed, which represents 400 billion dollars of agricultural products .
-These losses can result from various causes such as overproduction linked to market and demand fluctuations, downgraded products due to strict aesthetic standards, as well as external factors like weather conditions or epidemics.
-Additionally, preservation and storage issues also contribute to food waste at this stage of the food chain.
+Food waste is the first type of waste in the food chain.
+An estimated 13.8% of global agricultural production is thrown away before it is even consumed, representing $400 billion worth of agricultural products .
+These losses can result from various causes, such as overproduction linked to market and demand fluctuations, products downgraded due to strict aesthetic standards, and external factors like weather conditions or epidemics.
+Furthermore, problems with preservation and storage also contribute to food waste at this stage of the food chain.

-Businesses also contribute to food waste, mainly because it is often cheaper for them to throw away excess than to seek sustainable alternatives.
+Businesses also contribute to food waste, primarily because it is often cheaper for them to discard surpluses than to seek sustainable alternatives.
 Waste taxes are generally low, and it is also possible to export waste abroad to reduce costs.
-This situation creates an economic incentive that favors waste rather than responsible management of surplus food.
+This situation creates an economic incentive that favors waste over the responsible management of food surpluses.

-Consumers turn out to be the worst performers, wasting around 74 kilos of food each .
-In developed countries, we tend to be in a model of overconsumption where portions are poorly calibrated and we consume too much compared to our needs.
-In developing countries, waste can, for example, come from problems with food preservation.
+Consumers are proving to be the worst offenders, wasting approximately 74 kilos of food each .
+In developed countries, there tends to be a model of overconsumption where portions are poorly calibrated and we consume more than we need.
+In developing countries, waste can, for example, stem from problems with food preservation.

-If in 2021, Saudi Arabia stands out as the biggest waster (with 110 kg per person), there are however positive examples, such as:
+While Saudi Arabia stood out as the biggest wasteer in 2021 (with 110 kg per person), there are nevertheless positive examples, such as:

-• South Korea: the city of Seoul decided in 2016 to introduce a regulation requiring fellow citizens to pay recycling fees for their food waste.
-These measures made it possible to reduce food waste by 10%.
+• South Korea: Since 2016, the city of Seoul has implemented a regulation requiring citizens to pay recycling fees for their food waste.
+These measures have reduced food waste by 10%.

-• Denmark: which reduced its volume of food waste by a quarter.
-These impressive results come in particular from citizen measures such as the Stop Spild af Mad led by activist Sélina Juul.
-But also private initiatives, such as the Rema distribution brand which has decided to eliminate certain reductions to avoid overconsumption.
+• Denmark has reduced its food waste by a quarter.
+These impressive results stem in part from citizen-led initiatives such as the Stop Spild af Mad , spearheaded by activist Selina Juul, but also from private initiatives, like the Rema supermarket chain's decision to remove certain discounts to discourage overconsumption.

 What measures have been put in place by governments/institutions?

-Aware of the impact of this food waste on our societies, different bodies have been set up:
+Aware of the impact of this food waste on our societies, various bodies have been established:

-• UNEP (United Nations Environment Program) is an organization dependent on the UN created in 1972.
-Its aim is to link different activities in the field of the environment.
+• UNEP (United Nations Environment Programme) is a UN-affiliated organization created in 1972.
+Its goal is to link the various activities in the field of the environment.

-• FAO (Food and Agriculture Organization of the United Nations) is a specialized agency of the United Nations.
-Its objective is to fight against poverty and hunger in the world by focusing in particular on agricultural development.
-FAO has joined forces with UNEP to provide more precise estimates of food waste by distinguishing between “food losses” and “food waste”.
-By creating an index for each of them in 2011:
+• The FAO (Food and Agriculture Organization of the United Nations) is a specialized agency of the United Nations.
+Its objective is to combat poverty and hunger worldwide, focusing particularly on agricultural development.
+The FAO partnered with UNEP to provide more accurate estimates of food waste by distinguishing between “food losses” and “food waste.”
+They created an index for each in 2011.

 • Food loss index: represents losses from production to distribution.